dependabot/dependabot-core/README.md

 - Support for [npm5](https://www.npmjs.com/package/npm5) in JavaScript
 - Support for Python's upcoming [Pipfile](https://github.com/pypa/pipfile)
 - Support for additional languages (Elixir, anyone?)
+- Rationalisation of the `bundler` and `gemspec` strategies into a single, unified Ruby strategy that can create updates for both apps and gems

 [dependabot]: https://dependabot.com
 [bump]: https://github.com/gocardless/bump